dfgordon/vscode-language-merlin6502/README.md

     - `XC OFF` followed by `XC` sets target = 65C02

 However, note that `XC OFF` was not introduced until Merlin 16+.

-## PUT and USE files

-The extension will register occurrences of includes (`PUT` and `USE`), but will not parse the referenced files.
-If the extension finds an undefined label that follows an include, it will be underlined with a warning, rather than an error, since the definition might be in the include.
-In making this calculation the extension assumes that `PUT` files do *not* contain macros, per the usual Merlin rules.

 ## Using with AppleWin